Clifton, York: Community

-Clifton Cinema was built for Mr J Prendergast and Mr Mawson to the designs of Frederick Dyer.
-It is of Georgian style and the designers were responsible for the Rialto Cinema, now a bingo hall, in Fishergate.
-The Clifton opened on 17 November 1937 with the film “Edge of the World” starring John Laurie, Finlay Currie and Campbell Robson, directed by Michael Powell.
+Clifton Cinema was built for Mr J. Prendergast and Mr Mawson to the designs of Frederick Dyer.
+It is of Georgian style and the designers were responsible for the Rialto Cinema, now a bingo hall, on Fishergate.
+The Clifton opened on 17 November 1937 with the film The Edge of the World starring John Laurie and Finlay Currie, directed by Michael Powell.
 The cinema seated 1,150 in the stalls and balcony.
 It was equipped with a two manual Compton organ, first played in 1938 but removed in the early 1960s.
-The Clifton survived longer than many of York's cinemas, but closed on 17 October 1964 with the final film being Valley of the Eagle.
+The Clifton survived longer than many of York's cinemas, but closed on 17 October 1964 with the final film being Valley of Eagles.
 As of 2010, it is the home of Clifton Bingo and Social Club.